Safeguarding your Online Banking Access

 - Do not open, run or install email attachments from strangers.

-- Do not disclose personal, financial, bank account or credit/debit card information to strangers or little known or suspicious websites.
+- Do not disclose your PIN, Access Code, One-Time Passwords (OTPs), bank account or credit/debit card information to anyone or suspicious websites.

 - Do not use a computer or device which cannot be trusted or which you are unsure is safe to use.